 However, all spearfishing is prohibited in those Conservation Park (Yellow) Zones that are also declared Public Appreciation Special Management Areas.
 These areas are shown as broken pink lines on the zoning maps.

 Under Queensland fisheries legislation additional spearfishing closures exist in the following General Use (Light Blue) and Habitat Protection (Dark Blue) Zones in the Great Barrier Reef Marine Park:

 - On the western and southern foreshores of Great Keppel and North Keppel Island - these areas extend 400m from the coastline

 - The foreshores and waters seaward 50m from low water mark from the boat ramp in Greys Bay around Cape Edgecumbe to the eastern headland of Horseshoe Bay

-Visit Fisheries Queensland for more information on closed waters and spearfishing restrictions.
+Visit the Queensland Department of Agriculture and Fisheries website for more information on closed waters and spearfishing restrictions.

 To collect greater numbers of species or to collect coral, you require a specific Marine Parks permit.
 There are some species of shells, fish and invertebrates that are protected and may not be collected.

 You must not collect any coral (alive or dead) without a permit.
-On national park islands and Commonwealth Islands everything is protected, including shells.
+On national park islands and within Commonwealth Island Zone everything is protected, including shells.